Overview

 If you already actively use Mailgun for transactional or marketing emails, you can integrate your account with Apollo to send higher volumes of emails.

-Please note, you and your team must comply with Mailgun's user consent policy and follow email best practices to use Mailgun's server responsibly.
+To use Mailgun's platform responsibly, you and your team must comply with Mailgun's user consent policy and follow email best practices.
 If you email contacts without their consent, Mailgun may block your domain.

-Refer to the following sections for the steps to integrate your Mailgun account with Apollo.
+Check out the following sections to integrate Mailgun with Apollo.

-- Fill in your Mailgun primary account API key and click Link API key.
+- Enter your Mailgun primary account API key, and click Link API key.

-You have now connected your Mailgun account to Apollo.
+You have now connected Mailgun to Apollo.
+Apollo automatically displays all the domains connected to your Mailgun account.

 Add Mailgun Webhooks for Your Domains

-This is an important step, folks!
 To ensure full functionality of the Mailgun integration, add a webhook for each domain you use to send emails from in Apollo.
-But don't worry—it's not as scary as it sounds.
-Follow the simple steps below, and voila!
-Like magic, you can start tracking the performance of your sequences and identify bounced emails with accuracy to improve your email deliverability rates.
+Once enabled, you can track the performance of your sequences and identify bounced emails to improve your email deliverability rates.

 To add Mailgun webhooks for your domains: